bcohenboulakia/nbworkshop/README.md

 ### Zip archive and attached files

-For each processed Notebook, if ZIP archives are to be generated (see the _Configuration_ section below), they are added in the `ZIP` subdirectory of each directory containing converted Notebooks.
-Each archive contains one Notebook and all embedded files.
-These files must be referenced directly in the global metadata of the Notebook, as a list associated with the key `"attached_files"`.
+For each processed notebook, if ZIP archives are to be generated (see the _Configuration_ section below), they are added in the `ZIP` subdirectory of each directory containing converted notebooks.
+Each archive contains one notebook and all embedded files.
+These files must be referenced directly in the global metadata of the notebook, as a list associated with the key `"attached_files"`.
 Example:
 ```json
 "attached_files": [
 	"picture1.png",